Having doubts about uni? You're not the only one

 "Every course is different depending on the university you go to.
 Don't rush into a decision, you don't have to go to university straight away!"

-"The choice is really up to you!" said Myles.
+"The choice is really up to you!" said Hannah.
 "However, going to uni doesn't fix you on to a specific career path.
-Over 75% of graduates choose to work in careers that aren't directly related to their degree.
+The majority of graduates choose to work in careers that aren't directly related to their degree.

 "Universities also have great careers services to help you find the right job after you graduate.
-At UEA we even support you for three years after you graduate!"
+At UEA we even support you for up to three years after you graduate!"